Datience/Datience/README.md

 🏞 Virginia resident, with a passion for solving problems using data

 📚 Bachelor Degree in Economics with a minor in Business.
-Currently doing my MS in Analytics along with a certification in Data Science from Kogod School of Business, American University
+MS in Analytics from Kogod School of Business, American University

 💻 As for my future, I hope to one day work as Data Scientist and help companies make data-driven decisions to solve business problems